CanonicalLtd/maas-docs/src/en/manage-cli.md

 Title: MAAS CLI
+TODO:  Provide links to definitions of the entities (e.g. fabric, dynamic address range)
+       Decide whether explicit examples are needed
+       Decide whether foldouts should be used

-# Introduction to the CLI
+# Using the CLI

 Everything that can be done in the web interface can be done with the CLI.
 This is achieved with the `maas` command that, in turn, connects to the API.
-What follows is a summary of the common MAAS management tasks.
+What follows is a list of common MAAS management tasks.
 See the full [API documentation](http://maas.ubuntu.com/docs2.0/index.html#api-cli-documentation) for details.